TERMS & CONDITIONS

 10. Content Updates

 10.1.
 All of our monthly service plans include a number of content updates which we will be happy to carry out on your behalf to your Website/App.
 The number of updates we will carry out for you depends on the monthly price plan you have signed up to.
-The information quoted below is indicative only.
-You should always contact us for up-to-date information on our pricing, as the following may be varied by us at any time:
+The information quoted below is indicative only and is not an actual commitment between us and You.
+You should always contact us for up-to-date information on our pricing, as the following may be varied by us (without notice) at any time:

 10.1.1. £49 per month plan – 2 content updates per month, with a 6 working day turnaround.